Staff and Trustees

 Vice ChairDurham, NC

 Dennis M. CampbellVice ChairCampbell most recently served as Headmaster of Woodberry Forest.
 For many years he was Dean of the Divinity School and Professor of Theology at Duke University.
-Previously, he was a member of the Board of Directors of Family Health International, the Boys and Girls Club of Orange County, the Virginia Association of Independent Schools and the Piedmont Environmental Council and a Trustee of the International Coalition of Boys' Schools.
-He has chaired the Board of WHTJ Commonwealth Public Television and is a member of the board of the National Association of Boarding Schools.
+Currently, he is a Trustee of the National Humanities Center, a Director of the Montpelier Foundation, a Trustee and Secretary of the Association of Boarding Schools, and Trustee of the School for Ethics and Global Leadership.
+Previously, he was a member of the Board of Directors of Family Health International, the Boys and Girls Club of Orange County, the Virginia Association of Independent Schools and the Piedmont Environmental Council, and a Trustee of the International Coalition of Boys' Schools.
+He has chaired the Board of WHTJ Commonwealth Public Television.

 William Barnet IIISpartanburg, SC

 William Barnet IIIBarnet is CEO of the Barnet Development Company and completed a second term as Mayor of Spartanburg, S.C., in January 2010.
-He serves on the Board of the South Carolina Institute of Medicine and Public Health and is a former member of the Board of Duke Energy Corporation.
+He currently serves on the Boards of the South Carolina Institute of Medicine and Public Health, the International African-American Museum of Charleston, and is a former board member of the Duke Energy Corporation and Bank of America.

 John F.A.V.
 CecilAsheville, NC